-Additional Requirements For Honorific Scholarships
+Additional Requirements for Honorific Scholarships

-In addition to the general weighted average prescribed, a student must have taken during the previous semester at least 15 units of academic credit or the normal load prescribed (in case of graduate students, not less than 8 units); and must have no grade below 3.0 in any academic or non-academic subject.
+In addition to the general weighted average prescribed, a student must have taken during the previous semester not less than 15 units of academic credit or the normal academic load prescribed in the curriculum (in the case of graduate students, not less than 8 units) and must have no grade below 3 in any academic or non-academic subject.
+'Previous term' refers to the semester being evaluated.

-Grades of INC must be completed by the end of the semester.
+Grades of INC must be completed by the end of the semester to be considered for the honorific scholarship.